-For orthopedics offices and orthopedic surgeries, aggressive revenue cycle management is a big factor in financial success.
+For orthopedics offices and orthopedic surgeries, aggressive revenue cycle management (RCM) is a big factor in financial success.
 With complex clinical needs and equally complex medical billing claims, it’s important to make sure revenue doesn’t slip through the cracks.

 A billing team that understands the nuances of orthopedics is absolutely essential.
 But should you build that team in-house to rely on external talent?

-Outsourced medical billing can be the best choice you make for your bottom line, or it can be a nightmare.
-Especially in orthopedics, it’s important to think carefully about the pros and cons.
+Outsourced medical billing and RCM could be the best choice you make for your bottom line.
+But when it comes to orthopedics practices, it’s important to consider the pros and cons.

 Cons of Outsourced Billing for Orthopedics